← The Culinary Codex

 What the dish carries, structurally:

 • The beef-as-ceremonial-protein convention is the Islamic-period substitution for the pork that pre-Islamic Philippine ceremonial cooking would have featured.
+(The corpus does attest that pork was prohibited by law on the island and that beef, carabao, goat, and sheep were the permitted meats.)

 • The spice profile — turmeric, ginger, lemongrass, chili — is the broader Indian-Ocean-via-Malay-traders palette that Sulu had centuries of access to as a node in the Malay-Islamic trade network.